masiimc/Technolgy-website/README.md

 🤖i used sass and css & HTMl

-🐱‍🏍in this project my challeng was making the web full responsive and the other detailes
+🐱‍🏍in this project my challeng was making the web full responsive and the other detailes on hover

 # 🍄Available on :https://masiimc.github.io/Technolgy-website/